tebe372/MCW-Media-AI/WDS/Whiteboard design session trainer guide - Media AI.md

 ## Abstract and learning objectives

-In this workshop, students will learn how to build, setup, and configure a Web Application that performs media streaming using Azure Services; including the Video Indexer API.
+In this workshop, students will learn how to build, setup, and configure a web application that performs media streaming using Azure Services; including the Video Indexer API.
 Students will also learn how to implement video processing using Logic Apps, Azure Functions, and Video Indexer API to encode and transcribe videos.

-Students will be better able to build media applications including:
+Learning objectives:

 -   Setup Video Indexer API